-FINAL EXAMINATION: Monday May 10, 4:00 P.M.
-The Final will actually be a fourth examination on the material covered since the third in-class examination.
+The final examination is scheduled for Wednesday May 11 at 4:00 P.M.
+It will be cumulative but will focus on the material covered since the third in-class examination.

 HOMEWORK

 There will be homework assignments every week and problems will be graded using the rubric attached at the end of these notes.
 Think of these take-home assignments as weekly papers in which you first analyze and solve a problem and then completely explain that analysis and solution.
 At the very least you should type your papers using complete sentences, in the first person plural, with accurate punctuation, for an audience consisting of students not in this class but with an equivalent background, and in a clear, easy to follow expository style.